PhaethonPsychis/Personal.Advisor.Service/Industrial Research Initiative Athens 2023.md

 Implement design and architecture outcome to develop a functioning prototype

 ### Interoperable applications ecosystem
-We aim to bring into market platforms applications such as:
+We aim to help bring into market platform applications such as:
 * Supply chain full service platforms
 * Decentralized Automated Freight Markets
 * Data markets platform